Trusts and Foundations

 We are very grateful to all our funders who give generously to enable us to carry out our vital work.

-Support from charitable trusts and foundations and other grant making bodies is vital for our community projects!
+Why support from grant makers is vital for our community projects!

-We apply to a range of funders on a regular basis.
-This supports all areas of our community engagement activities, particularly our education and outreach projects.
+We apply to funders on a regular basis, to support all areas of our community engagement, particularly our education and outreach programmes.

-Funding from these organisations is usually for specific projects and is therefore rarely able to support the everyday costs of running The Courtyard.
-Money from trusts and foundations is often used to match funding from other sources such as donations from our supporters.
-That’s why support from individuals can prove invaluable in demonstrating support for specific projects as well as the overall work of The Courtyard.
+Funding usually supports specific projects and is therefore rarely able to support running costs.
+Grants may also be used to match funding received from other sources such as individual donations, demonstrating support for specific projects as well as the overall work of The Courtyard.

 Arts Council England supports The Courtyard with an annual grant of £213,000.
 We are part of the Arts Council’s National Portfolio Scheme, which is an important accolade for us as an organisation.

-Awards for All , together with the Hereford Diocese Social Aid Fund, has helped us to take our young people’s mental health project to many more schools through innovative digital delivery.
+Awards for All, together with the Hereford Diocese Social Aid Fund, helped us to deliver our young people’s mental health project to more schools using digital delivery.

 BBC Children in Need gave us a grant over three years to work with children with special educational needs and disabilities.
 This work enabled them to participate in arts-related education and learning activities and now continues with other funding support.